felipewom/go-template-cli/README.md

-# Go Template CLI
+# Project Scaffolder CLI
 [![Buy me a coffee](https://img.shields.io/badge/Buy%20me%20a%20coffee-Donate-orange.svg)](https://www.buymeacoffee.com/felipewom) [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-🚀 **Go Template CLI** is a command-line tool designed to streamline the process of creating projects from templates hosted on public GitHub repositories.
+🚀 **Project Scaffolder CLI** is a command-line tool designed to streamline the process of creating projects from templates hosted on public GitHub repositories.

 With interactive prompts, it allows users to easily choose a base project, clone it, and perform customizable substitutions within the project files.